 Dispute Resolution under Various Federal Laws

-The individuals with Disabilities Education Act (IDEA) provides children with disabilities and their parents certain procedural safeguards and rights.
-These children and their parents are also entitled to protections under other two civil rights laws that prohibit discrimination on the basis of disability - Section 504 of the Rehabilitation Act of 1973, (Section 504) and Title II of the Americans with Disabilities Act (Title II).
+The Individuals with Disabilities Education Act (IDEA) provides children with disabilities and their parents certain procedural safeguards and rights.
+These children and their parents are also entitled to protections under two other civil rights laws that prohibit discrimination on the basis of disability - Section 504 of the Rehabilitation Act of 1973, (Section 504) and Title II of the Americans with Disabilities Act (Title II).
 The Family Education Rights and Privacy Act (FERPA) is another Federal law that provides parents of children with disabilities certain rights related to their children's education.
 In fact, FERPA protects the privacy of education records of all students.

 Individuals with Disabilities Education Act (IDEA)